 Here we go:

 1. The 1900 census for Abraham Dulworth and his family in Clay County, Tennessee includes children between the ages of 4 and 23, all called sons and daughters.
 The last person living in the home is grandson Crit Dulworth, aged 12, born October 1887.
-Note: If Crit Dulworth is his grandson, then the only two possibilities for a Dulworth parent at Matilda Jane, born 1869 as his mother or
+Note: If Crit Dulworth is his grandson, then the only two possibilities for a Dulworth parent are Matilda Jane, born 1869 as his mother or young, but not impossible, James or John Dulworth, Abraham’s eldest sons if Crit was born closer to 1892, which he reported in later records.

 2. In 1910, Abe Dulworth had moved over the state line to Cumberland County, Kentucky.
 Again in his home, listed last, is Crit Dulworth, 23, born c1887.
 This time he is called a son, not a grandson.